jeffs/jeff-schwab-resume/pdf.md

 ## Experience

 ### Deeply Nested, July 2022 - Present
+* Focusing on projects related to DevOps and DevX
 * Authoring weekly articles at https://nested.substack.com
-* Focusing on passion projects related to DevOps and DevX
 * Gaining a deeper understanding of Rust and WebAssembly

 ### Acting CTO at Epistemic AI, April 2021 - June 2022
 * Helped a team of experts revolutionize the world of life science research
 * Supervised a team of ten engineers
 * Coordinated initiatives with product, science, and leadership teams
+* Left to pursue passion projects

 ### Senior Software Engineer (SWE) at Google, January 2019 - August 2020
 * Worked on a dedicated Engineering Productivity team within Core Systems
-* Led development of automatic unit test generator for Angular/Dart components
+* Led development of automatic unit test generator for Angular components
 * Collaborated regularly with engineers on three coasts
 * Left to pursue personal projects